wm-d-a/tele-weather/README.md

-# SIMPLE-TELE-WEATHER
+# Simple tele-weather
 Simple-tele-weather this is a bot for receiving current weather in the selected city.
 The bot is based on the pyTelegraBotAPI library for Python, it provides a bot, as well as on Pyowm, it provides weather information.

-# PREPARATION FOR LAUNCH
+# Before the start

 You need to register your bot from [@BotFather](https://t.me/botfather#:~:text=BotFather%20is%20the%20one%20bot,BotFather%20right%20away.) to get a token.
 After that you need to register on [OpenWeatherMap](https://openweathermap.org/) to get a token for pyowm.

-# HOW TO RUN IT
+# How to run it
 To start the bot you need to have: [Python](https://www.python.org/), [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) library, [pyowm](https://pypi.org/project/pyowm/) library

-After receiving the tokens, you need to cloning this repository (using Git or download the archive).
+After receiving the tokens, you need to clone this repository (using Git or download the archive).
 In the repository you need to create a tokens.py file.
-There should be two variables in the created file: token (stores the token received from BotFather) and OWM _Token (stores the token is kept on OpenWeatherMap).
+There should be two variables in the created file: token (stores the token received from BotFather) and owm _token (stores the token which is kept on OpenWeatherMap).
 They write the resulting tokens.

 To start run main.py

-# HOW TO RUN IT (FOR TERMUX)
+# How to run it (for termux)
 Enter these commands to install and start the bot:

  1. `pkg upgrade`